Natural Selection and Speciation

 Artificial and Natural Selection:

-As another example, back in the mid-1950s, a biopsy of cervical cancer was removed from a woman named Henrietta Lacks and grown in tissue culture.
-While Ms. Lacks died long ago, HeLa cells are a widely-cultured research “organism” available through a number of biological supply companies.
-Recently, an interesting issue has arisen regarding these cells: are they still “human?”
-While HeLa cells currently being grown in tissue culture are descendents of the original human cancer cells, by now they have mutated so much that it’s questionable whether they can still be considered “human” tissue.
+As another example, back in 1951, a biopsy of cervical cancer was removed from a woman named Henrietta Lacks and grown in tissue culture.
+While Ms. Lacks died later in 1951, HeLa cells are a widely-cultured research “organism” available through a number of biological supply companies.
+Somewhat recently, an interesting issue has arisen regarding these cells: are they still “human?”
+While HeLa cells currently being grown in tissue culture are descendents of the original human cancer cells (so not “normal” human to begin with), by now they have mutated so much due to artificial selection as well as natural selection, and there are so many different strains (genetic varieties) that some researchers have raised the question whether they can still be considered “human” tissue.

 |Ethnic Group||Percentage of the People|

 There are a number of factors that can influence the percentage of the alleles in a given population, and random change in the genetic make-up of a population can be due to a number of factors:

 Natural Selection in Action All of these genes/alleles are subjected to natural selection.
 Some of the alleles code for certain body features or behaviors which are better suited to the environment than others.
 Organisms with those alleles are more likely to reproduce and pass on those alleles.
 Other alleles are not as well suited, and an organism with that genotype dies or is not able to reproduce, so the alleles never get passed on.
 Over time, this leads to speciation, the division of one species into two or more species.
 By definition, a species is a reproductively-isolated population of organisms.
 In other words, members can interbreed with each other, but not with non-members of that species.

 Cycad, a Pine Relative Similar to Those on Pangea